Kagu-chan/jpdb.io/README.md

 If updates are available, Userscripts may attempt to automatically update, but this is currently not tested.

+# Installation on Android

+Everything should work with kiwi browser.
+Please tell me how to install, so I can add it here ;)

 # Features

 All features can be enabled or disabled in the [settings](https://jpdb.io/settings).